-CHF effects millions worldwide and is one of the main contributors to heart disease being the leading cause of death in the U.S. Long considered a geriatric disease, most often afflicting people over the age of 65.
+CHF affects millions worldwide and is one of the main contributors to heart disease being the leading cause of death in the U.S. Long considered a geriatric disease, it most often afflicts people over the age of 65.
 With obesity on the rise (one of the predominant causes of CHF) the patient population is growing to include younger individuals.
-In the U.S. alone the economic impact is estimated to be in excess of $40 billion dollars in medical treatment and lost productivity.
+In the U.S. alone, the economic impact is estimated to be in excess of $40 billion dollars in medical treatment and lost productivity.

 End-Stage Treatment Options

-Cardiac Assist Devices (CAD) also known as mechanical assist devices are used to help blood flow.
+Cardiac Assist Devices (CAD), also known as mechanical assist devices, are used to help blood flow.
 These devices are implanted.
 Some allow the patient to return home from the hospital, and others are designed to be used only in an inpatient setting.
-Some, such as an Intra-aortic balloon pump (IABP) or a paracorporeal ventricular assist device (VAD) are only for temporary use (14 days or less depending on the device and reason for treatment).
-Others such an implantable left ventricular assist devices (LVAD), biventricular assist devices (BiVADs) also known as total artificial hearts (TAHs) are more long-term options.
+Some, such as an intra-aortic balloon pump (IABP) or a paracorporeal ventricular assist device (VAD) are only for temporary use (14 days or less depending on the device and reason for treatment).
+Others such an implantable left ventricular assist devices (LVAD) and biventricular assist devices (BiVADs) also known as total artificial hearts (TAHs) are more long-term options.

 Implantable treatments are categorized by how long the device is meant to support a patient and what the desired outcome of treatment is.
 Some examples are intra-aortic balloon pumps (IABPs or IABs) and the Impella systems.

-Bridge-to-device (BTD) treatment last between 1 to 4 weeks.
+Bridge-to-device (BTD) treatment lasts between one to four weeks.
 These devices are used to give a heart time to recuperate from stress (myocardial recovery) such as after valve replacement, LVAD implantation or in cases of myocarditis (inflammation of the heart muscle.)
 The Impella and all IABP are categorized as BTD.

 Bridge-to-recovery (BTR) is often categorized in retrospect.
 These cases are for those who recover function while being treated with a CAD.
 In these cases, the initial treatment began as a BTT case.

 Destination therapy (DT) devices are being designed to reduce the need for full heart transplants in end-stage CHF patients.
 They are also being used in cases where a patient is not a candidate for a transplant.
-Currently there are 2 product lines available for implantation for long term therapy in the U.S., the Medtronic HeartWare series and the Abbott HeartMate series.
+Currently there are two product lines available for implantation for long-term therapy in the U.S., the Medtronic HeartWare series and the Abbott HeartMate series.